-Pinched nerves can also occur in the upper spine and neck, which causes different symptoms.
-According to Cedars Sinai, if the pinch occurs in the neck, a person may experience symptoms such as:
+Pinched nerves can also occur in the upper spine and neck.
+This causes different symptoms.

 - weakness or tingling in one arm

-- an increase in pain when moving the shoulder or neck
+- an increase in pain with certain positions or neck movements

-Nerve pain often feels different than other types of back pain.
-Nerve pain tends to be sharp and include burning, tingling, and numbness.
+Nerve pain can feel different from other types of back pain.
+Nerve pain tends to be sharp.
+It includes sensations of burning, tingling, and numbness.
 In contrast, muscular pain typically causes muscles and joints to feel stiff, achy, or tender.

 If a person has lower back pain that does not affect their legs or feet or does not involve numbness, tingling, or burning sensations, they may have a different type of condition.